 The WordPress Firewall Plugins

 Therefore by running a WordPress firewall plugin you are ensuring that your WordPress is not vulnerable to generic technical attacks such as SQL Injection and Cross-site Scripting vulnerabilities.
 This does not mean that you should not keep your plugins, themes and WordPress up to that.
 Firewall plugins should be installed as an extra security measure and not to avoid maintaining your WordPress.
-A good firewall plugin we have stumbled upon is BBQ: Block Bad Queries.
+A good WordPress firewall and security plugin we recommend is Malcare.

 The WordPress Monitoring and Auditing Plugins